fiardiel/eshop/README.md

 2. The code would be fine since it's already clean.
 However, the functional test procedure would be repetitive since you've already done a similar procedure with the same setups and initial variables.
 It would be advised to use the prior setups and initial variables so that your later code isn't redundant.

+## Module 2
+### Reflection
+1. I got code redundancy in the product controller.
+I have multiple return values that are repetitive, which requires me to create a constant and static variable regarding that return value (a redirect link).
+I also got the assertEquals argument incorrectly, the former should be actual value and the latter should be expected value.
+There are other code quality issues that I encounter which I forgot
+2. In my case, the current implementation has met the definition of CI/CD.
+It met the definition of CI because I integrated my app by implementing testing tools such as OSSF scorecard, JUnit, JaCoCo, and also SonarCloud.
+After the integration process, my app continuously deploys the current version of the app based on the repository, which met the definition of CD.